eclipse-edc/Connector/samples/04.0-file-transfer/README.md

 * Creating an additional connector, so that in the end we have two connectors, a consumer and a provider
 * Providing communication between provider and consumer using IDS multipart messages
-* Utilizing the data management API to interact with the connector system
+* Utilizing the management API to interact with the connector system
 * Performing a contract negotiation between provider and consumer
 * Performing a file transfer
   * The consumer will initiate a file transfer